Lawrence Russell Dewey: Biography

 Dewey was born in Des Moines, Iowa on May 19, 1901.
-He married Florence Powers and they had four children: Lawrence Russell Dewey, Jr.; Florence "Cici" Powers Dewey (Mrs. Francis J. Hughes); Donald Herbert Dewey; Elizabeth Hazard Dewey (Mrs. Christopher L. Vance).
-Lawrence, Jr. also became an officer in the military.
+He married Florence Powers and they had four children: Lawrence Russell Dewey Jr.; Florence "Cici" Powers Dewey (Mrs. Francis J. Hughes); Donald Herbert Dewey; Elizabeth Hazard Dewey (Mrs. Christopher L. Vance).
+Lawrence Jr. also became an officer in the military.

 Dewey graduated from the United States Military Academy in 1924.
 From 1933 to 1939, he served as aide-de-camp to Brigadier General Evan Harris Humphrey.
 In 1939, he was assigned as a troop commander in the 3rd Cavalry Regiment.

-During World War II, he served in various positions with the 1st Armored Division, including Chief of Staff.
-Following the war, he was named Assistant Divisional Commander until 1951.
-From there, he became Chief of Staff of the IX Corps during the Korean War.
-He served in various posts until his retirement in 1961.
-Awards he received during his career include the Silver Star, the Legion of Merit, the Bronze Star Medal, and the Purple Heart.
+During World War II, Dewey served in various positions with the 1st Armored Division, including Chief of Staff.
+After the war, he attended the National War College, graduating in June 1947.
+He then served on the faculty of the college from July 1947 to June 1950.

+Dewey was subsequently assigned as Assistant Commander of the 1st Armored Division until 1951.
+Promoted to brigadier general in July 1951, he became Chief of Staff of IX Corps during the Korean War.
+Dewey then served in various posts until his retirement in 1961.
+Awards he received during his career include the Army Distinguished Service Medal, the Silver Star, the Legion of Merit, the Bronze Star Medal, and the Purple Heart.

 After his retirement from the Army, he became a member of the National Board of Estimates of the Central Intelligence Agency.

-He died at his home in Washington, D.C. on December 18, 1994, after suffering from Parkinson's disease.
+He died at his home in Washington, D.C., on December 18, 1994, after suffering from Parkinson's disease.
 He is buried with Florence at Arlington National Cemetery.